Ensuring Online Safety for Our Aging Loved Ones

 The situation escalated when she received an email containing her Netflix password along with a request to update her browser.
 Surprisingly, she didn’t grasp the gravity of this message.
 This prompted a lengthy discussion about the importance of online security and the risks associated with potential password theft.

 What’s troubling is that I’m not entirely sure what activities she engages in online, but it seems like she’s constantly exposed to phishing attacks and other cybersecurity threats.
-As her Tech Support, I realize I can’t always be there to assist her, especially since I may not live nearby indefinitely.
+As her tech support, I realize I can’t always be there to assist her, especially since I may not live nearby indefinitely.

 So, what can we do to enhance the online safety of our aging loved ones?
 Here are some practical steps to consider: